Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Stale Inventory

 Stale Inventory is a subcomponent of the Competitive Inventory calculation.
-It refers to active listings that have been on market 180 or more days without a meaningful price reduction.
+It refers to active listings on market 180 or more days without a price reduction meeting the 3% threshold.

 Stale listings represent seller resistance rather than market supply.
-These are homes where the asking price has not moved to meet where buyers are.
+These are homes priced above where buyers are transacting, and buyers have repeatedly confirmed that by passing them over.
 Including them in months-of-supply calculations overstates the competition a market-ready seller faces.
 Including them in days-on-market averages makes the market look slower than it is for homes priced to current conditions.
 Separating stale inventory from fresh inventory is one of the foundational steps in calculating Competitive Inventory.

 Re-list Rate